CorvaeOboro/zenv/README.md

 - Edit zenv.json file text line to match local path to zenv folder
 - Alternatively may copy the included houdini.env to ( C:/Users/USER/Documents/houdini18.5/ ) editing to match local path of zenv folder
 - Install reccomended houdini [libraries]( https://github.com/CorvaeOboro/zenv#recommended-libraries )
+- Open houdini , most tools are in SOPs in the zenv category , can view scene examples in /hip folder for each corresponding HDA tool

 ## HDA TOOLS LIST ##
 jump to category :